 Bible commentaries help to equip Christian leaders to teach God’s Word by contextualizing the Bible for them and the people in their communities.
 These commentaries are written by local theologians in the languages of majority world countries making these books a powerful resource for Christian leaders.

-This Christmas we invite you to partner with us by sponsoring a Contextual Commentary of the Bible for $60.
+We invite you to partner with us by sponsoring a Contextual Commentary of the Bible for $60.
 Your gift of a commentary will be placed in the hands of a graduating student at one of our partner schools, bringing God’s HOPE to both the pastor and the community being served.

 South Asia Bible Commentary (SABC)

 Contributors are drawn from a wide range of denominational backgrounds, ensuring the book’s appeal to a broad South Asian audience – and globally.
 Issues examined through the lens of the Bible and South Asian culture include the caste system; violence against women; God among other gods; gurus and godmen; indigenous music; and worship, rituals and festivals.
 Meet Dr Havilah Dharamraj, contributor and editor.

 Asia Bible Commentary Series

 The content is designed to enable readers to understand the Scriptures in their own context and to interpret and apply them to the plurality of Asian cultures in which they live and work.
 It is used by pastors in their expository ministry of preaching, teaching, and counselling; by teachers and students in their theological studies; and by grassroots leaders of small groups in churches, homes and local communities.

 Included in the volume are articles on contextually important subjects such as angels, demons and powers; family and community; female genital mutilation; AIDS; ancestor worship; syncretism; street children; the role of women in the church; witchcraft; and more.